devkitspaces/vagrant-desktop-homelab/README.md

 | desktop | `filename` | The name of the desktop provisioning script.
 These scripts are present in [`packaging/environments`](src/packaging/environments). |

 The vagrant environment is based on the `bento/ubuntu` images.
 If the timezone is not set, the provision script will attempt to auto-detect the timezone using [`tzupdate`](https://github.com/cdown/tzupdate).

-## Components

-On first run (`create.sh ...`) the base `bento/ubuntu` image will be downloaded, and the packages for a graphical interface will be downloaded.
-This will take a significant amount of time to fully setup to become fully installed.
-The default user is `vagrant` with password `vagrant`.

-### Architecture

-The `vagrant-desktop-homelab` is meant to be included as a git submodule as part of a `.Workspace` project.
-The following is the architecture of a `.Workspace` meta-project:

-    * .Workspace Repository
-        * bin
-        * lib
-        * build
-            * build-all.sh
-        * Repositories
-            * MyDockerProject (git repo submodule)
-            * MyHomeLab (git repo submodule)
-        * Environments
-            * vagrant-desktop (git repo submodule) README.md

-The concept of this architecture is to enable docker experiments that is best not to be executed on the actual homelab.
-This enables purging the docker image cache or completely wiping the users (& filesystem) while experimenting with a new docker image.

 ## Acknowledgements